Is Your Streambank or Shoreline Resilient?

 Browse this website to find information on native plants; planting plans for rural properties, cottages and shorelines; native plants; blue-green algae and other information that will help you with your streambank and shoreline stewardship.

 The 2015-2019 planting program was funded by a number of grants, some of which are no longer available.
-Therefore, NBMCA is not able to provide plants or planting assistance in 2020.
+Therefore, NBMCA is not able to provide plants or planting.

 In the five years that the planting program did operate, NBMCA helped 147 property owners plant more than 6.5 km of shorelines and streambanks with 29,000 trees, shrubs and perennials.